-and burro Working closely with the American Wild Horse Preservation Campaign (AWHPC) and the Platero Project, the CAPE Animal Sanctuary is now the forever home to rescued burros, all from the Nevada wilderness.
+Working closely with the American Wild Horse Preservation Campaign (AWHPC) and the Platero Project, the CAPE Animal Sanctuary is now the forever home to 10 rescued burros and donkeys.

-With your help CAPE has plans to build more fencing on our sanctuary, increasing the pasture size to accommodate more rescued burros.
+With your help CAPE has plans to open more pastures at the CAPE Animal Sanctuary to accommodate more rescued burros.
 Visit this link to help support CAPE's Burro Rescue program.

 “Until we extend our circle of compassion to all living things, humanity will not find peace."